samdalvai/react-spring-fs-template/README.md

 # memory-notes
-A web application for keeping notes and knowledge
+A web application for keeping notes and knowledge.

-# Snowload Calculator
-A web application for the calculation of snowload and snow retaining systems in Italy based on the full stack application template from tutorial [app](https://www.baeldung.com/spring-boot-react-crud).
-The application architecture is based on a backend API with `Java Spring Boot` along with a `MySql` database, and a frontend application with `React`.
+The application architecture is based on a backend API with `Java Spring Boot` along with a `PostgreSQL` database, and a frontend application with `React`.

 # Table of contents